VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 The unit and integration tests in the **Conference** solution are created using **xUnit.net**.

-For more information about how you can run these tests please visit the [xUnit.net][xunit] site on Codeplex.
+For more information about how you can run these tests, please visit the [xUnit.net][xunit] site on Codeplex.

 ## Running the Acceptance Tests